 - In a large bowl (the bowl of your stand mixer if using), whisk together milk and yeast.
 Let sit for 5-10 minutes until bubbly -- this is how you know your yeast is working.

-- Add butter, sugar, eggs, salt, garlic powder, parsley, basil and thyme and mix with whisk or stand mixer until eggs are beaten (butter will still be a little chunky, and that's okay).
+- Add butter, sugar, eggs, salt, garlic powder, parsley, basil and thyme and mix with whisk or stand mixer until eggs are beaten (butter may still be a little chunky, and that's okay).

-- Add the flour and mix with a dough hook (or your hands!) until smooth but slightly sticky.
+- Add the flour gradually, one cup at a time, and mix with a dough hook (or your hands!).
+Add just enough so that the dough is smooth but slightly sticky.
 Place in a greased bowl and turn to coat the ball of dough.
 Cover with plastic wrap or a clean towel and set in a warm place to rise for 60-90 minutes, until doubled.

-- Lightly grease a 9x13" pan and roll dough into 12-14 balls.
-Place in pan and cover to let rise for about 30 minutes, until doubled again.
+- Lightly grease a 9x13" pan and roll dough into 12-14 balls, creating as smooth a top as possible.
+Place in pan with the seam down and cover to let rise for about 30 minutes, until doubled again.

 - Meanwhile, heat oven to 350 degrees F.